ipspace/blog/content/posts/2021/11/bgp-multipath-netsim-tools.md

 ## Validating the Topology

-I used the graphing capabilities of *netsim-tools* together with *graphviz* to generate a diagram of the "physical" topology and BGP sessions.
+I used the *netlab* graphing capabilities together with *graphviz* to generate a diagram of the "physical" topology and BGP sessions.
 The diagrams were created with *graphviz* which has its own ideas how to place stuff.
 Their algorithms usually work well; for whatever reason my network diagrams always look messy.

 {{<figure src="/2021/11/BGP-multipath-topo.png" caption="Lab topology created with **netlab create -o graph && dot graph.dot -T png -o topo.png**">}}